PennyLaneAI/pennylane/pennylane/logging/README.md

 ###############################################################################
 ```
-Finally, the `loggers` section which controls the inidividual loggers across the packages we are using.
+Finally, the `loggers` section which controls the individual loggers across the packages we are using.
 Python's logging framework follows a parent-child hierarchy, where a logging configuration set at a parent level will set all child levels with the same features.
 In this instance, we have configured JAX, PennyLane and our script to all log into the `qml_debug_stream` handler we defined earlier, and modified the child logger `"pennylane.qnode"` (parenthesis needed due to TOML parsing limitations) to use a different logger, in this case `qml_debug_stream_alt`.
 We are free to define the module/package log-level here (we opt for `DEBUG` for all), and to also use multiple handlers per logger (such as for logging to the standard output and files through `qml_debug_stream` and `qml_debug_file` simultaneously).
 Given the complexity explosion with configuring these options, the default features in `log_config.toml` all use the same log-level, and handler, which can be adjusted based on developer needs.

 For further details and customization options I will suggest reading the Python logging documentation [how-to](https://docs.python.org/3/howto/logging.html#python logging) and ["advanced" tutorial](https://docs.python.org/3/howto/logging.html#logging-advanced-tutorial) level.